bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

 2. Heroku deployment can get tricky.
 Installing dependencies and changing files to use them can get you in a loophole if you're not aware of how to go about things.

-3. I was able to deploy my app.
-My links are not linking to the local page.
-Bootstrap isn't complete.
+3. I was able to deploy my app but my links are not linking to the local page.
+Bootstrap styling isn't complete yet.